Why Pope Francis isn’t being buried in the Vatican

 By Lauren Kent and Jack Guy, CNN

-Rome (CNN) — Pope Francis, who died on Easter Monday, is breaking with tradition when it comes to where he will be laid to rest – choosing a light-filled basilica instead of the grottoes of the Vatican.
+Rome (CNN) — Pope Francis, who died on Easter Monday, has broken with tradition when it comes to where he is being laid to rest – choosing a light-filled basilica instead of the grottoes of the Vatican.

 Popes are usually buried within Vatican City, beneath St. Peter’s Basilica.
 But Francis will be the first pontiff in more than a century to be buried outside the Vatican, as he requested a “simple” tomb a couple of miles away in the Basilica di Santa Maria Maggiore – also known as St. Mary Major.

-Francis’ funeral will take place on Saturday in St. Peter’s Square, before his body is taken to the basilica – on the other side of the river in central Rome – for burial.
+Francis’ funeral was held Saturday before dignitaries and crowds of mourners in St. Peter’s Square.
+His body was then carried to the basilica – on the other side of the river in central Rome – for burial.

 “The tomb must be in the earth; simple, without particular decoration and with the only inscription: Franciscus,” the pontiff said in his will, released by the Vatican.
 He also said the costs of his burial would be covered “by a sum provided by a benefactor.”